 Backlogs for services are generally high with plans and efforts to reduce such needed services are in place and being implemented.
 The District municipality as a water services Authority and Provider has revised most of the water schemes in rural areas and plans are in place to reticulate water from the big Ludeke dam.
-The water services backlog is at 73.6% whilst service provision coverage significantly improved to 73% with only 27% unserved households.
+The water services backlog is at 61% whilst service provision coverage significantly improved to 76% with only 39% unserved households.

 Only 16% of households and 100% businesses including rural business hubs receive refuse collection from the municipality.
 The municipality is currently is at 98% on electrification provision covering in the urban area and rural villages.
-Through the Integrated National Electrification Programme (INEP) Grant Funding, the municipality has so far been able to connect 7 037 households from 2016/2017 financial year to the end of 2022/2023.
-A total of 471 households is planned to be connected by Municipality by end of June 2025.
+Through the Integrated National Electrification Programme (INEP) Grant Funding, the municipality has so far been able to connect more than 3059 households from 2021/2022 financial year to the end of 2023/2024.
+A total of 647 households is planned to be connected by Municipality by end of June 2025.
 About 28% of households have no access to telephones.
 Those who have access are largely assisted by cell phone connectivity which is often hampered by poor network and signal coverage especially rural areas.
 With roads maintenance the municipality due to its terrain has a recurring need for road maintenance to the extent that two sets of roads maintenance machinery has been purchased to gradually improve the state of our roads network.
-The municipality has so far been able to maintain and rehabilitate 352.3 KM's of access roads as from the 2016/2017 financial year to the 2020/2021 financial year, utilising the internal and external plant.
-A total of 588m2 of pothole patching has been completed since 2016/2017 financial year to date.
+The municipality has so far been able to construct a total of 97.2km and maintain and rehabilitate 509 KM's of access roads as from the 2021/2022 financial year to the 2023/2024 financial year, utilising the internal and external plant.
+A total of 2 876m2 of pothole patching has been completed since 2021/2022 financial year to the end of 2023/2024.

 Social amenities, community services, education, health, road network, transport, social development services have drastically improved where in most of the wards community halls and others have under construction and the municipality has planned to implement the ISDM to utilise all the services and resources available in its area of jurisdiction.
 The municipality does involve all sector departments on the IDP REP Forum so that they can submit their infrastructure plans this has proven to be a challenge as not all of them attend the IDP REP Forum.
 The current situation is that the municipality does not have a Comprehensive Infrastructure Plan as not all sector departments are included only the municipality has got its own detailed plans.
 However the office of the Mayor has been mandated to improve IGR relations with sector departments so as to provide the municipality with sector departments infrastructure plans.
 The Alfred Nzo District Municipality is both the WSA and WSP, there is also no SLA that has been entered into between District & LM.